-- The modern view on the stability of organic matter in soils requires a thorough understanding of aggregate structure and formation including the role of soil biota (Lehmann and Kleber, 2015). - Soil aggregation is the process by which aggregates of different sizes are joined and held together - by different organic and inorganic materials.
-Thus, it includes the processes of formation and - stabilization that occur more or less continuously, and can act at the same time.
-With clay - 270 Stabilization that occur indeed less continuously, and can act at the same time.
-With each - 279 flocculation being a pre-requisite for soil aggregation, the formation of aggregates mainly occurs - as a result of physical forces, while their stabilization results from a number of factors, depending - in particular on the quantity and quality of inorganic and organic stabilizing agents (Amézketa, - 282 1999) - 283 By bioturbation, feeding and dispersal of microbial propagales soil animals regulate all of the - above forces and agents, and are therefore a crucial factor in the formation and stabilisation of - soil aggregates.
-Earthworms, many insect larvae and other larger fauna may stabilize aggregate - structure by ingesting soil and mixing it intimately with humified organic materials in their guts, - and egesting it as casts or pellets (Tisdall and Oades, 1982; Oades, 1993).
+254 The modern view on the stability of organic matter on soils requires a thorough understanding of 255 aggregate structure and formation including the role of soil biota (Lehmann and Kleber, 2015).
+256 Soil aggregation is the process by which aggregates of different sizes are joined and held together 257 by different organic and inorganic materials.
+Thus, it includes the processes of formation and 258 stabilization that occur more or less continuously, and can act at the same time.
+With clay 259 flocculation being a pre-requisite for soil aggregation, the formation of aggregates mainly occurs 260 as a result of physical forces, while their stabilization results from a number of factors, depending 261 in particular on the quantity and quality of inorganic and organic stabilizing agents (Amézketa, 262 1999).

+By bioturbation, feeding and dispersal of microbial propagules soil animals regulate all of the above forces and agents, and are therefore a crucial factor in the formation and stabilisation of soil aggregates.
+Earthworms, many insect larvae and other larger fauna may stabilize aggregate structure by ingesting soil and mixing it intimately with humified organic materials in their guts, and egesting it as casts or pellets (Tisdall and Oades, 1982; Oades, 1993).